What Are Site Sets in TYPO3 v13? Key Features & Configurations

 - namespace/myelement

-• label: A descriptive name visible in the TYPO3 backend.
+• label: Display name in the TYPO3 backend

 2. Add Settings Definitions (settings.definitions.yaml)